-Especially situations in which one’s own body weight has to be absorbed and the hip has to be stabilized are often responsible for the activation of trigger points or just tension.
+Especially situations in which one’s own body weight has to be “absorbed” and the hip has to be stabilized are often responsible for the activation of trigger points or just tensions.

-A classic example would be slipping on snow, ice or a wet floor (bathroom or swimming pool).
+A classic example would be slipping on snow, ice or a wet floor.

-Beside these suddenly occurring situations, movements in which the muscle is shortened and tensioned to the maximum can also activate trigger points that had been existing since time before, but had been calm so far.
+Beside these suddenly occurring situations, movements in which the muscle is shortened and contracted maximally can also activate trigger points that had been existing since time before, but had been calm so far.

-There is a case study in which a man has placed a heavy object on the ground between his widely spreaded legs and this way has overloaded his piriformis.
+There is a case study in which a man has placed a heavy object on the ground between his legs and this way has overloaded his piriformis.

-The self-massage of the muscle is possible (to a certain degree) and is described in the next section.
+Still, a self-massage is possible (to a certain degree) and is described in the next section.

-As described above, the muscle lies deep among your gluteal muscles.
-This of course means that the massage is performed across them.
+As described above, the muscle lies deep to your gluteal muscles.
+This of course means that the massage is performed across/through them.

 A hard massage ball is suitable for this.
 In addition, the success of the massage also depends on how voluminous your bottom is and, overall, on how much fatty tissue there is.

-For very obese people, it will hardly be possible to massage with a relatively small ball.
+For very obese people, it will be hardly possible to massage it with a small ball.

 Lie down on a hard floor and place the ball in the upper half of your buttocks.
 Now shift some weight onto the ball and slowly roll over it.
 This allows you to examine the area for painful points.